-- Streaming started by the idea of sending video over networks designed for data - But nowadays video is already consuming over 80% of Internet bandwidth! - Internet is becoming a "video-first" network.. or "metaverse-first".
+- Internet streaming have evolved as a technology for sending video over networks initially built for sending data - But nowadays video is already consuming over 80% of Internet bandwidth! - Internet is becoming the "video-first" network.. or maybe "GenAI-first" !

 BRIGHTCOVE